alex-s-gardner/ItsLive.jl/README.md

 **This repository is the beginnings of a Julia package for working with NASA [ITS_LIVE](https://its-live.jpl.nasa.gov/) data, it is in it's infancy and will be developed over time**

 ## Function List
-**`datacube_catalog`** returns a DataFrame of the catalog for all of the ITS_LIVE zarr datacubes
+**`catalog`** returns a DataFrame of the catalog for all of the ITS_LIVE zarr datacubes

-**`datacube_catalog`** returns the rownumber of the the DataFrame catalog of the ITS_LIVE zarr datacubes that intersects the provided latitude and longituded
+**`intersect`** returns the rownumber of the the DataFrame catalog of the ITS_LIVE zarr datacubes that intersects the provided latitude and longituded

-**`datacube_nearestxy`** function returns the x/y indicies into a ZarrGroup for the points nearest the provided lat, lon locations
+**`nearestxy`** function returns the x/y indicies into a ZarrGroup for the points nearest the provided lat, lon locations